 Zach joined Watsi on April 7th, 2016.
-Three years ago, Zach became the 2706th member to automatically support a new Watsi patient every month.
-Since then, 3,086 more people have become monthly donors!
+Six years ago, Zach joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
 Zach's most recent donation supported Ivan, a cheerful 11-month-old baby from Tanzania, to fund clubfoot repair surgery so that he can walk as he grows.